 Buy travel insurance as soon as you book

-There is no way to predict a health outbreak on the other side of the world on the exact dates you’re planning to travel, but you can prepare for trip disruptions with trip cancellation, interruption and baggage coverage insurance.
-We recommend buying trip cancellation and interruption insurance as soon as you book your trip to make sure you’re covered for scenarios like no and non-essential government travel advisories.
+There is no way to predict events like political unrest, natural disasters or sudden health risks in another country, but you can prepare for trip disruptions with travel insurance.
+We recommend buying Trip Cancellation and Interruption coverage as soon as you book your trip to make sure you’re covered for scenarios like no and non-essential government travel advisories.

 Check travel advisories before you book and before you leave

 We recommend that you check the travel advisories frequently.
-But, it’s critical to check before you book your trip and right before you leave.
+But it’s critical to check before you book your trip and right before you leave.
 You are responsible to know if advisories are in place.
-Travel warnings are issued and updated regularly, so make sure you’re checking the Global Affairs Canada site often.

 3 Comments